-Outside of Kellogg, she is the Co-founder and Principal of Mind + Matter Studio, a communication and strategy firm for ideas that matter.
-With her long-time business partner (and M+MS co-founder), Rachel Bellow, Suzanne is also the host of the podcast The Big Payoff and hosts a weekly segment on Women & Business on the WGN Business Noon Hour.
+Outside of Kellogg, she is the co-founder of Bonfire, a talent development accelerator for the rising generation of women in the workplace.
+With her long-time business partner (and Bonfire co-founder), Rachel Bellow, Suzanne is also the host of the popular podcast on work and your life: The Bonfire Podcast.

 A graduate of Tufts University, Suzanne began her career as a Charter Corps member of Teach For America, and taught eighth grade Spanish in the South Bronx.
 She then spent four years on the National Staff of TFA as the Vice President for Programs, overseeing recruitment, selection, training and support for all corps members.
 It was during her time at TFA that Suzanne began focusing on the need for high quality early childhood programs, particularly in the most vulnerable communities.
-As a result, she became the CEO of Civitas, a non-profit communication agency for the early childhood field which was founded by the CEO of Harpo Entertainment.
+As a result, she became the CEO of Civitas, a communication agency for the early childhood field which was founded by the CEO of Harpo Entertainment.
 She spent 11 years in that position, during which Civitas launched large-scale, national communication campaigns that included Begin with Love, Born Learning, What Grown-Ups Understand about Young Children and other efforts.
 She also co-authored the book Understanding Children with TED founder Richard Saul Wurman.